 Danica was the founding director of the Mad River Chorale in 1993.
 She is currently director of the Choral Arts Society of the South Shore, directs choirs at Simmons College and Lesley University, and other groups as well. www.choralartsociety.org/director

 Robert De Cormier “retired” to Vermont, but Piero Bonamico helped him start his Counterpoint professional choral group under the Mad River Chorale umbrella.
-It is now fully independent, and DeCormier is now fully retired from it.
-He is well-known in serious choral music history as a conductor and arranger, and somewhat famous to the general public as the arranger for Harry Belafonte and Peter Paul and Mary.
+It is now fully independent.
+DeCormier was well-known in serious choral music history as a conductor and arranger, and known to the general public as the arranger for Harry Belafonte and Peter Paul and Mary.
 He coached several Mad River Chorale concerts when we performed his work.